Yllaw0/Entra-ID-Lab/README.md

 - Recurring access reviews for periodic recertification of group membership
 - Group-based application access instead of per-user assignment
-- Bulk identity operations and reporting done through scripted automation rather than manual portal clicks
+- Bulk identity operations and reporting done through scripted automation

-## Prerequisites

-- A Microsoft Entra ID tenant with a **P2** license (required for PIM and Access Reviews)
-- Windows PowerShell 5.1+ or PowerShell 7+
-- An account with sufficient admin rights to create users, groups, CA policies, PIM assignments, access reviews, and app registrations

 ## Setup

-1. Edit `scripts/Config.ps1` and set `$TenantDomain` to your tenant's default domain (Entra admin center → Identity → Overview).
+1. Edit `scripts/Config.ps1` and set `$TenantDomain` to the tenant's default domain.
 2. Open PowerShell in the `scripts` folder and run the scripts **in order**:

    ```powershell